AsaCooperStickland/Bert-n-Pals/README.md

 Code for [BERT and PALs](https://arxiv.org/abs/1902.02671); most of this code is from https://github.com/huggingface/pytorch-pretrained-BERT (who are not affilied with the authors) and we reuse some of their documentation.
 The only files we modified/created for multi-task learning were `modeling.py` which contains the BERT model formulation and `run_multi_task.py` which performs multi-task training on the GLUE benchmark.

-For our documentation see the 'Multi-task learning with PALs and alternatives' below!
+For our documentation see the 'Multi-task learning with PALs and alternatives' section below!

 ## PyTorch models for BERT (old documentation BEGINS)